In Dubuque, Biden stresses critical role of Iowans as 'character of the nation' on ballot

 “The character of the nation is on the ballot,” he said.
 “The character of our leaders is on the ballot.”

 Polly Sebastian, of LeClaire, Iowa, sat in the front row at the event, directly behind the podium.
-She said she still was gathering information ahead of the big decision she would make Monday night.
+She said she still was gathering information ahead of the big decision she would make tonight.

 “I want to find out more about Biden, so I can make a final decision,” she said.
 “We went to (see U.S. Sen.) Amy Klobuchar yesterday, and for me, it’s between these two.”